Types of Ski Boot

-With so many models & types of ski boot out there, the choice can be overwhelming.
+With so many models and types of ski boot out there, the choice can be overwhelming.
 This handy guide will help you choose the right ski boots for your skiing and buy the perfect pair.

 Proper fit, appropriate level of stiffness, and comfort are all essential for a great day of skiing.
 If you've been renting ski equipment, you should at least consider buying ski boots.
 Although the initial purchase price can be high, they last for years and provide a consistent foundation for improving your skills, as well as saving the hassle of going back and forth to the rental shop during your holiday to find something comfortable.
 Spending the time with a skilled ski boot fitter will pay off.